The Marvellous Land of Snergs

-The Marvellous Land of Snergs is a children's fantasy, written by E. A. Wyke-Smith and illustrated by the Punch cartoonist George Morrow.
+The Marvellous Land of Snergs is a children's fantasy, written by Edward Wyke-Smith and illustrated by the Punch cartoonist George Morrow.
 It was originally published in Britain by Ernest Benn in September 1927, and later published in the U.S. in 1928 by Harper & Brothers.
 It is notable as an inspiration source for J. R. R. Tolkien's The Hobbit.

 Plot summary

 The Marvellous Land of Snergs is set on a fictional island somewhere on Earth, but difficult to reach.
 On the island is a colony of children (rescued from neglect by the redoubtable Miss Watkyns), the crew of the Flying Dutchman, and the Snergs, a race of short, thick-set, helpful people.
 Unfortunately Golithos, a reformed (but relapsing) ogre, and Mother Meldrum, a wicked witch, also live there.
 Also in the forest across the river there are tigers, brown bears, European dragons, ghouls, and unicorns.
 When Sylvia and Joe run away for a big adventure their lives are in deadly peril when they fall into the clutches of Golithos and Mother Meldrum.
 Gorbo the Snerg and Baldry the court jester come to the rescue.